-The normal yearly program for students is from 7 to 9 academic units (excluding credit for physical education), in order to fulfill the 30 units required for graduation.
-No student is permitted to take more than 4-1/2 units of academic work in a semester except with the written approval of (1) their adviser, and (2) the Administration Committee.
+The normal yearly program for students is from 7 to 9 academic units (excluding credit for physical education and community engagement), in order to fulfill the 30 units required for graduation.
+No student is permitted to take more than 4-1/2 units of academic work in a semester except with the written approval of their adviser.
+Students not in their first semester whose record reflects a cumulative grade point average of 3.0 or higher and no grade lower than B- in the prior semester may enroll in up to five units without committee approval.
+Students who do not meet the grade criteria or who wish to enroll in more than five units will be reviewed by the Administration Committee.
 No regular student will be allowed to begin a semester with a program of fewer than 3 academic units unless approved by the adviser and by the Administration Committee.
-At any time during the semester, a student desiring to change their program to fewer than 3 academic units must have the written consent of the adviser and a dean of student services.
+At any time during the semester, a student desiring to change their program to fewer than

+3 academic units must have the written consent of the adviser and a dean of Student Life.

 Students who fail to make progress toward the degree at an average rate of at least three units per semester may be required by the Administration Committee or their division, in consultation with their adviser, to take a heavier academic program.
-Students on financial aid may be subject to additional standards as established by the Admission and Financial Aid Committee.
+Students on financial aid are subject to the financial aid Satisfactory Academic Progress policy.

 Students are classified as underclass until such time as they have earned a minimum of 13 academic units and have achieved upperclass standing by filing a satisfactorily completed declaration of major form with the Registrar's Office, approved by a member of the prospective major department, division, or committee, and showing completion of the requisite courses.
-(See IV-F)
+(See IV.H)

-2. Approval of Courses
+IV.B.
+Approval of Courses

-Many courses are conducted on a year basis, i.e., the work is organized in such a manner that it is necessary to take two consecutive semesters in order to complete the course.
+Some courses are conducted on a year basis, i.e., the work is organized in such a manner that it is necessary to take two consecutive semesters in order to complete the course.
 Credit for the completion of a single semester of work in such a course is not allowed, except as noted in III-J, or when the student is allowed to enter the course at mid-year.